Articles | Volume 3, issue 2

 Short summary

 We present the first new image-based study to reveal how choices made by different analysts affect the results obtained by fission-track analysis.
-Participants analyzed an identical image data set with varying grain quality.
-Experienced analysts tend to select lower rates of unsuitable grains and conduct lower rates of invalid length measurements.
+Participants analyzed an identical image dataset with varying grain quality.
+Experienced analysts tend to select lower numbers of unsuitable grains and conduct lower numbers of invalid length measurements.
 Fission-track studies need image data repositories, teaching modules, guidelines, an open science culture, and new approaches for calibration.

 Alyssa J. McKanna, Isabel Koran, Blair Schoene, and Richard A. Ketcham